 Abe: Yes!
 And you're not getting a penny of it! (continues walking) Everybody wants something for nothing. (walks into a Social Security office) I'm old!
 Gimme, gimme, gimme!

-An early episode has Homer complaining about the government combining Washington and Lincoln's birthdays into one holiday and ripping off the working man.
+- An early episode has Homer complaining about the government combining Washington and Lincoln's birthdays into one holiday and ripping off the working man.
 Marge tells him he's late for work and he shrugs "So?
 Someone'll punch in for me."

-In one episode Homer berates Bart for being immature when suddenly he hears the ice cream truck and he pushes through a crowd of kids shouting "Me first, me first!".
+- In one episode Homer berates Bart for being immature when suddenly he hears the ice cream truck and he pushes through a crowd of kids shouting "Me first, me first!".

 - "The Monkey Suit"

 Homer: I'm always open to new ideas...ONIONS?!?
 IN THE PEAS?!?
 WHAT THE HELL?!?!? (throws plate at the wall)

-In "Homer Defined", when Milhouse says that he can't see Bart anymore because his mom says he's a bad influence on him, Bart shouts "'Bad influence' my ass!
+- In "Homer Defined", when Milhouse says that he can't see Bart anymore because his mom says he's a bad influence on him, Bart shouts "'Bad influence' my ass!
 What have I told you about never listening to your mother?!"

-One episode has the entire town turn against the Simpson family and kicks them out of town, saying that the town is going broke cleaning up after the messes that Bart and Homer always create in their shenanigans.
+- One episode has the entire town turn against the Simpson family and kicks them out of town, saying that the town is going broke cleaning up after the messes that Bart and Homer always create in their shenanigans.
 However, the town itself has taken part in lots of shady actions that cost everyone money.

-A meta-example was down twice.
+- A meta-example was done twice.
 One episode had Bart and Milhouse watch South Park, complaining that the kids' voices were done by grownups, with Bart wondering how they managed to keep it fresh after all this time.
 This joke was reused in a later episode where Bart said the same thing about the Pokemon anime.
 The Simpsons, South Park, and Pokemon are all long running shows.

 - A big one in "Much Apu About Nothing": Moe was one of the citizens most angry at illegal immigrants and wanted Proposition 24 passed so that they could be dragged out of Springfield.
 At the end, he's seen taking the citizenship test while wearing a Paper-Thin Disguise.

-In "Bart Star" the family watch a news report showing that Springfield citizens are in terrible shape.
+- In "Bart Star" the family watch a news report showing that Springfield citizens are in terrible shape.
 After seeing his shorts rip, Bart says he is comfortable with the way he is while eating a Pop Tart.
 Through a mouth full of food, Homer tells him he's a disgrace to the family.

-In one episode, a paparazzo follows Homer around to blackmail him by pinning him as a bad father, much to Homer's chagrin.
+- In one episode, a paparazzo follows Homer around to blackmail him by pinning him as a bad father, much to Homer's chagrin.
 This is a double example as (a) when he sees the man in the lane next to him, he decides to deal with him - ordering Maggie to Take the Wheel (b) the only reason he is even being followed is because he had spent the first half of the episode doing the exact same thing to celebrities.

 , I've learned you're nothing but phonies!
 I'm not letting you trick me this time!
 So the four of you can just suck on my wiener!

 Cartman: [After Butters walks away] That inconsiderate jerk!

-In "It Hits The Fan" when people freely use the word "shit."
+- In "It Hits The Fan" when people freely use the word "shit."

 Cartman: Wow, this is gonna be great!
 A whole new word!